micycle1/PThreading/README.md

 * Prefix every call to a Processing variable with p -- for example: *p.mousePressed* (relevant in non-PDE environments only).

 ### 2. Creating a PThreadManager
 Create a thread manager and add threads to it.
-In all cases, adding a thread to a thread manager will run it immediately.
 A [variety](micycle1.github.io/PThreading/pthreading/PThreadManager.html) of constructors are available.
 In this example the most simple constructor has been chosen.
-You can add multiple types of threads to a single thread manager
+You can add multiple types of threads to a single thread manager.

 ```
 threadManager = new PThreadManager(this);